kchmck/vim-coffee-script/Readme.md

 #### Default compiler options

 The `CoffeeMake` command passes any options in the `coffee_make_options` variable along to the compiler.
-This can be used to set default options:
+You can use this to set default options:

     let coffee_make_options = "--bare"